Soodarun777/ArunCBATestRepo/README.md

 Few improvements which comes TOP of my head, which can be done later are as below:
 -----------------------------------------------------------------

+0: A lot of Test methods can be added for all the validations which are needed as per business logic testing or requirement of the end user.
+This all assertions can be done on the values returned in response body.

 1: Read all the hardcoded values from a properties or config file instead of hardcoding the same.
 For ex: Refer line# 21 to set "RestAssured.baseURI" in PetStoreAPITest.java class